Yarboa/yarboa.github.io/_posts/2020-05-12-podman-introduction.markdown

 ---

-I would like share my experience with rootless installation of [redhat.blog][4] mariadb. \
+I would like share my experience with mariadb rootless installation based  [redhat.blog][4].
-The blog's example is done similar to docker with root permission,
-In this short blog, i will emphasis the differences for rootless. \
+The blog's example is done similar to docker with root permission, In this short blog, i will emphasis the differences for rootless.
-Rootles is great advantage of over docker from security wise.
+Rootles is great advantage of over docker security wise.

-Benefits and difference of Podman vs Docker described in [opensource.com][2] In addition to security advantages, running podman in rootless user is great.
+Benefits and difference of Podman vs Docker described in [opensource.com][2] In addition to security advantages, running podman in rootless gives the feeling of its maturity.

 #### _**Installation RHEL/Centos 7.X**_